-Additionally, training modules are provided, covering topics such as Child Safeguarding, First Aid, Emergency Procedures, Incident Management and more.
-All staff, contractors and volunteers must complete Rosebank's induction program, which includes training on the College's Child Safeguarding Program.
-This program is designed to build staff capabilities in identifying child abuse, grooming and other indicators of the risk of harm to children.
+Training modules, including Child Safeguarding, First Aid, Emergency Procedures, Incident Management, etc.

+All staff, contractors, and volunteers must complete Rosebank's induction program, which includes training on the College's Child Safeguarding Program.
+This program is designed to build staff capabilities in identifying child abuse, grooming, and other indicators of the risk of harm to children.
 It also outlines the College's and staff's reporting obligations.
 The module must be completed before the start of employment or engagement.